tembolo1284/ChallengeFiles_Part20_PaulLopez/README.md

 This is the Solidity Smart Contract application for Challenge 20!
 So frightening how powerful this is!
 I begin by creating a withdraw() function that checks that the recipient is either AccountOne or AccountTwo.
-If the recipient is neither one I quit and alert the user with the a message that they don't own the account.
+If the recipient is neither one I quit and alert the user with a message that they don't own the account.
 Most importantly from my perspective, I don't waste any gas because I used the require() function to do this!
 Another check I do is that balance must be greater than or equal to the amount that the user wants to withdraw.
 If it isn't I display the message "Insufficient funds!".
 I also make the lastToWithdraw variable set to the recipient if it isn't already.

 I also create a deposit() function that allows a user to put money into the account.
 This is pretty straightforward and I just use address(this).balance to do it.